 Questions and concerns

 Divorce is often a confusing, complicated process.
 You probably have questions.
-Write them down, organize your thoughts.
+Write them down and organize your thoughts ahead of time.
 You have a lot going on, you don’t want to get home and realize you have pressing concerns you forgot to address.

 Basically, if it seems important, bring it to your initial consultation.
-This especially includes any existing court orders, prenuptial agreements, and more.
+This includes any existing court orders, prenuptial agreements, and more.
 It’s better to have the information and not need it than the opposite.
 This gives an attorney a full understanding of your case and helps ensure you get the information you need.

 Make a list of Questions